 Other Positions - Currently Filled

 Nature Preschool Interns - We are looking for preschool interns to work with classes at the Nature Park Interpretive Center.
-Interns must have some experience working with children and be available to volunteer on at least two weekday mornings from 9 a.m. - 12 p.m.
-Refer to the position description to the right for more information.
+Interns must have some experience working with children and be available to volunteer on at least two weekday mornings from 9 a.m. - 12 p.m. from September - May.
+Refer to the position description to the right for more information and directions on how to apply.

 Office Interns - Interns work with District staff to develop basic office skills by assisting with tasks, such as data entry, laminating, matrials preparation, etc. Refer to the position description to the right for more information.